BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         the value defaults to 1

-        this has exactly the same effect as setting --loglevel to "w" (warning) followed by the pedantic value, e.g. "w2" for --pedantic=2
+        this has exactly the same effect as setting --loglevel to "w" (warning) followed by the pedantic value minus one, e.g. "w1" for --pedantic=2

         --pedantic also enables XML schema validation of DM instances; XML schemas are located using the schemaLocation attribute: